JamesWoolfenden/terraform-aws-cloudfront-s3/README.md

 ```

 As we will want to deploy to this bucket and it needs to be readable to the world if it's a website.
+There are also some exceptions on the logging bucket, e.g. logging of the logging bucket.

 ## Related Projects